sumukhprasad/sumukhprasad.github.io/_blog/2025-03-09-compiling-textmate.md

 Well the first obvious next step is to fix the gutter and file browser.
 Beyond that, I don't think anything else is broken here -- which is one _**hell**_ of an ode to a _superb_ codebase.

-I’m not some seasoned macOS dev -- hell, I'm 18 and just figuring this out as I go.
+I’m not some seasoned macOS developer -- hell, I'm 18 and just figuring this out as I go.
 But I love TextMate, and I don’t want to see it die just because it's stuck in the past.

 ### Commits --